Miami is one of the most popular cities to visit in the USA. Tourists from all around the world have Miami on their bucket list.

 Key Largo is also one of the most popular scuba diving locations in the world.
 Here you can dive into the world’s largest artificial reef, the 510-foot USS Spiegel Grove.

-You can also plan a customized diving tour if you are interested in scuba diving or snorkeling in Key Largo.
+Visitors can plan a customized cruise for scuba diving or snorkeling in Key Largo.

 Key Largo is a dream tropical destination and is a perfect addition to any Florida Keys Itinerary.

 Known for its stunning coral reefs and comprising 6 keys, the village of Islamorada is a popular tourism destination.
-It has a beautiful tropic environment as well as a host of tourist attractions.
+It has a beautiful tropical vibe and many tourist attractions.

 Here you can visit the Theatre of the Sea marine park and swim with bottlenose dolphins and Californian sea lions.